RISC-OS-Community/CodingOnRISC-OS/doc/RISCOSCodingMeetingsIdeas.md

 * Porting software using the GCCSDK autobuilder
 * PackMan, packaging and packaging infrastructure
 * GCC shared libraries and how they work

+## Show and Tell

+* How people "do things" on RISC OS
+  * Workflows, tools used etc.